kbressem/medAlpaca/DATA_DESCIPTION.md

 ```
 #### ChatDoctor
 Dataset used in the Paper: "ChatDoctor: A Medical Chat Model Fine-tuned on LLaMA Model using Medical Domain Knowledge".
-All data is available [here](https://github.com/Kent0n-Li/ChatDoctor), or you can download our prepared version [here](https://huggingface.com/medalpaca/chatdoctor).
+All data is available [here](https://github.com/Kent0n-Li/ChatDoctor).
+As it is already in the right format, we provide no prepared version.

 Please cite the paper, if you use this dataset.